ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 - `getWithdrawableBalance(address token, address staker)`: Returns the withdrawable balance of a specific reward token for a staker.
 - `getTotalDepositedRewards(address token, address avs)`: Returns the total deposited rewards of a specific token for an AVS.

+Implementation:
+- The RewardVault contract is implemented as an upgradeable contract using the beacon proxy pattern.
+- A single instance of the RewardVault is deployed and initialized when the ClientChainGateway is deployed and initialized.

 ### 3.2.
 Smart Contract: ClientChainGateway.sol (existing contract, modified)

 New Functions:
 - `submitReward(address token, uint256 amount, address avs)`: Receives reward submissions and calls RewardVault's `deposit`.
 - `claimRewardFromExocore(address token, uint256 amount)`: Initiates a claim request to the Exocore chain.
 - `withdrawReward(address token, address recipient, uint256 amount)`: Calls RewardVault's `withdraw` to transfer claimed rewards to the staker.

+Additional Responsibility:
+- Deploys and initializes a single instance of the RewardVault during its own initialization process.

 ### 3.3.
 Data Structures